tombensve/APS/APS-Libraries/APSToolsLib/docs/src/APSToolsLib.md

             }
         });

-Note that since the service is already gone by this time you don’t get the service instance, only its reference and the class representing its API.
+Note that since the service is already gone by this time you don't get the service instance, only its reference and the class representing its API.
 In most cases both of these parameters are irellevant.

 #### onActiveServiceAvailable